Victoria Melody: Ugly Chief

 In 2016, Melody began work on a new show, Ugly Chief, a literal translation of her name in its original Gaelic (Maoiléidigh).
-Ugly Chief is a collaboration with her father, the antique dealer, Mike Melody, who regularly appears on daytime television programmes.
+Ugly Chief was a collaboration with the director John Gordillo and her father, the antique dealer, Mike Melody, who regularly appears on daytime television programmes.
 The inspiration was Mike Melody's mistaken diagnosis with a terminal illness.
 She wrote, 'When we found out that dad was ok I asked him if he would collaborate with me on a new theatre show – he said yes.
 We decided that the show would take the form of dad's funeral.
 In my signature ethnographic approach to creating work I am going to train to become a funeral director to demystify the British funeral system.
 An aim of the show is to destroy the taboo around talking about death.'

 Ugly Chief had its premiere at Battersea Arts Centre on 30 October 2017.
 In her Guardian review, Lyn Gardner described it as 'a ridiculously enjoyable show, not least because the tension is always apparent between Victoria's desire to exert control and Mike's natural talent for chaos.
 “You’re not going to like this,” Victoria tells the audience when Dad wrests charge of the second half, creating his dream funeral in which he is buried in a beer barrel in a barbecue pit with the mourners wearing Blackpool FC's tangerine strip, and a band playing his trad jazz favourites.
 Of course we love it.
 Just as we love the rest of this generous, funny show...'

-Professional Stranger

-In 2019, Melody announced that she had begun a new project, Professional Stranger, a work-in-progress about her attempts to become a stand-up comedian.

-'Wearing technology that shows in real time what happens to the brain when you tell jokes, Victoria reveals what happened when she immersed herself in the world of British amateur stand-up comedy.'
-While resident artist at Watershed's Pervasive Media Studio in Bristol, Melody collaborated with the neuroscientist, Silvana de Pirro, using an EEG mobile headset that reads the brain's electrical activity.
-'It measures emotional states, such as stress, engagement, interest, excitement, focus and relaxation.
-It's like a mind reader and you can train your brain, like a Jedi, you can actually fly a drone with your mind.
-Rather than showing data to audiences as a boring chart with waveforms we’ve created an avatar.
-The avatar is projected onto a screen and is controlled by my brain through the EEG headset.
-People can tell how I'm really thinking.
-If I tell a joke and I look happy but inside I'm dying because nobody has found it funny, like a truth telling machine.
-Audiences always want to know what's real and what's made up, the person behind the persona.
-I'm working towards a show that will be combining all of these elements.'
+The Enthusiasts

+In 2022, Brighton Festival commissioned Melody to create The Enthusiasts, in which audiences were "invited into two extraordinary communities for an intimate auditory experience.
+Taking place at two secret locations across Brighton, these site-specific events uncover communities on the brink of change as their traditional methods clash with new ways of thinking."
+Funeral Directors was an exploration of Brighton’s death positivity community, with interviews with "characters concerned with dismantling the taboos around talking about death."
+Pigeon Fanciers, which took place in Brighton's Pigeon Lofts, was an audio experience combining documentary and drama in which audiences met the "real-life characters keeping pigeon fancying aloft".